 Glenn Jeffrey, Online Producer and Marketing Manager

 Glenn came to the ASC from Arts Tasmania where he was Program Officer for performing arts and music.
 In his previous position as Director of LIVE Performing Arts Tasmania, he was responsible for the design and delivery of audience research and audience development programs.
-He has also worked as a freelance graphic designer and holds a degree in Fine Arts.
-Glenn is currently studying for a Masters degree in Arts and Entertainment Management.
+He has also worked as a freelance graphic designer and holds a degree in Fine Arts and a Graduate Certificate in Arts and Entertainment Management.

 Malina Pike, Business Manager

 Malina worked in several senior administrative roles in the commercial sector before joining the ASC in March 2012.
 Her wide ranging experience spans high level financial, personnel and database management, policy development and data analysis.
 Her formal qualifications include a Certificate 4 and Advanced Diploma in Accounting.
 Joining the ASC unleashed her lively interest in theatre and completed her transformation into an enthusiastic – and highly organised - advocate for Australian playwrights. .

 Prior to joining the ASC, Narelle worked in several state government agencies undertaking a range of corporate functions.
 Her diverse knowledge and experience include strategic information management, project management, IT, social media, and web design and communications.
 Narelle holds a Bachelor of Arts (Internet Communications) from Curtin University of Technology as well as Certificates in Information Technology.
 She is also a freelance video game blogger and shoe enthusiast.